pengxy/SQuAD2_Analysis/README.md

 # Analysis on SQuAD 2.0 Submissions

-[SQuAD 2.0](http://stanford-qa.com) has been a popular benchmark for testing the ability of Machine Reading Comprehension (MRC).
+**[SQuAD 2.0](http://stanford-qa.com)** has been a popular benchmark for testing the ability of **Machine Reading Comprehension (MRC)**.
 In this repository, I will list (almost) all models submitted to SQuAD 2.0 and summarize several features of these models as well as additional development scores.

-Note that, this is a ongoing work and will be updated irregularly.
+Note that, this is an ongoing work and will be updated irregularly.

 ## Content